Pular para o conteúdo principal

 1. Users are very active

 LinkedIn has over 500 million users, and more than half of them (260 million, to be exact) actively use the platform every month.
 Among these 260 million users, 44% log in every day.
-This means that there are a lot of potential leads to engage with on a regular basis.
+This means there are many potential leads to engage with regularly.

 2. It's perfect for B2B lead generation